 That dry card housing can't ever form a bubble or leak.
 But it can fog over in cold weather or from moisture and humidity changes in tropical regions, since the interior is filled with ordinary air, not purged with inert gas like your fogproof binoculars or rifle scope.

-The compass uses magnetic 'induction damping' to settle the floating dial in 'six seconds or less'.
-Fine, except that in comparison, my liquid damped orienteering compass with 'global needle' settles in less than two seconds, and stays rock-steady.
+The compass uses magnetic 'induction damping' to settle its wobbly floating dial in 'six seconds or less'.
+Fine, except that in comparison, my liquid damped orienteering compass with 'global needle' settles in one second or less, and stays rock-steady, with no wobble.
 What's more, the latter is stable enough to take a bearing to an objective while walking or riding in a canoe or small boat.

 The compass itself is built with attention to detail and all parts on my example were well-fitted with no signs of manufacturing or assembly defects.
 Cammenga does an excellent job on meeting milspec standards.
-The luminous lighting on the standard model is adequate, once charged with a flashlight, but if you have the flashlight, the luminous feature isn't really needed.
+The luminous lighting on the standard model is excellent, once charged with a flashlight, but if you have a flashlight anyway, the luminous feature isn't really necessary.